krishaamer/green-filter-research/research/introduction.md

 Does individual climate action help?

 -   “Like climate change, the focus on individual actions as a solution is often misplaced, though it remains a focus of media and industry.
 For decades, the petrochemical industry has offloaded responsibility onto individuals through promoting concepts such as the”carbon footprint”, championed in a 2004 advertising campaign by British Petroleum” Lavers, Bond and Rolsky (2022).
+-   Individual efforts are too small to matter unless they’re inspired by Community a effort

 ## Research Relevance {#research-relevance}